 3. Do Not Micromanage

 If you practice micromanagement, you must give it a pause since you can no longer do it with your remote teams.
 Remote workers would have different commitments when they are working from home.
 Some may start the day early, and some may work late at night.
 Therefore focusing on their activity would no longer be an effective way to manage them.
 The practical implementation would be focusing on the outcome and overall productivity than micromanaging.
 As long as the outcome of your remote teams is acceptable, micromanaging is not a necessity.

-Related : Here is a podcast on how to build a culture of trust and authenticity in times of crisis.
+Related: Here is a podcast on building a culture of trust and authenticity in times of crisis.

 4. Communication Strategy and Tools

 Communication is one of the most critical aspects that you cannot take for granted.
 But since your remote teams are not under the same roof, it is vital to use strategies that help you and your team.

-In an office work environment, you can conduct impromptu in-person meetings or can discuss your concerns immediately to your employees.
+In an office work environment, you can conduct impromptu in-person meetings or discuss your concerns immediately with your employees.
 With your remote employees, it is not possible.
 Therefore, make communication strategies that can overcome this issue.
-Communication tools like Zoom can help you conduct video conferencing with your team, and management tools like Asana can help you maintain the team's workflow.
+Communication tools like Zoom can help you conduct video conferencing with your team.
+Management tools like Asana can help you maintain the team's workflow.

 5. Make your Expectations Clear

 The sudden shift in the work environment can make your team confused.
 It is, therefore, vital for you to keep your expectations at the front.
 Also, this helps them manage their workflow efficiently.
 Whether you make new plans for your remote workers or set new guidelines, make sure you vocalize those from time to time.
-That would ensure the right flow of communication and help you overcome misunderstandings and boost productivity.
+That would ensure the proper flow of communication and help you overcome misunderstandings, and boost productivity.